Fedder type criteria for quasi-$F$-splitting I: Introduction

 \subsection{Fedder type criteria for quasi-$F$-splitting}

-It is very hard to confirm quasi-$F$-splitting by its definition even in the case of hypersurfaces.
+It is difficult to confirm quasi-$F$-splitting by its definition, even in the case of hypersurfaces.
 One of the difficulties comes from the complexity of the ring structure of the ring of Witt vectors.
-As $n$ increases, the computation of the ring of Witt vectors of length $n$ becomes more complex.
-In our generalization of Fedder's criterion, we only use the ring structure of the ring of Witt vectors of length two.
-Therefore, this gives us an explicit and simple way to determine the quasi-$F$-split heights of explicit equations, and in particular, the Artin-Mazur heights of Calabi-Yau hypersurfaces.
+As $n$ increases, the computation of the ring of Witt vectors of length $n$ becomes more difficult.

+Surprisingly, our Fedder type criterion for quasi-$F$-splitting needs only the ring structure of the ring of Witt vectors of length two.
+Therefore, the criterion gives us a very simple way to determine the quasi-$F$-split heights of hypersurfaces, and in particular, the Artin-Mazur heights of Calabi-Yau hypersurfaces.